pawelblaszczyk5/old-rr-sandbox/tooling/docs/src/decisions/001-timescaledb.md

 ## Consequences

 I'll need to learn a lot 😄 Local setup for testing, backups, `TimescaleDB` itself, much more complicated capabilities and data types than basic `SQLite` ones.
 Moreover if I use AI in the future there's a change I'll need to use some vectors.
 That's also possible within `Postgres` itself.
-Similiarly with geospatial data for where some transaction occurred.
+Similarly with geospatial data for where some transaction occurred.

 One sad thing - I bought High Performance SQLite already xD